polytan02/framagames_ynh/README.md

 # Set of games from Framagames

+* Status
-Work in progress !!
+Work in progress but should be fine
+</br>Needs to be validated by package_checker
+</br>Package_linter is OK

+* Sources
-original sources are from here : [Framagames](https://git.framasoft.org/framasoft/framagames.git) In this depot we usqe the github copy
+</br>Original sources are from here : [Framagames](https://git.framasoft.org/framasoft/framagames.git)
+</br>In this depot we use the github copy for convenience reasons

-Not compliant with yunoohst 2.4 or Jenkins